DP-REC: Private & Communication-Efficient Federated Learning: Additional Discussion and Algorithms

-allowing us to focus on the first term.
-Furthermore, again following~\citep{abadi2016deep,mironov2019renyi}, this divergence can be simplified for a general mixture with weights $\alpha$ and $(1-\alpha)$, our specific choice of $q_{\bs{\phi}}^{(t)}$ and $p_{\bs{\theta}}^{(t)}$, and for integer $\lambda$:
+Our bound actually contains the sum of divergences in both directions, so we can either compute both quantities, or bound it by two times the first divergence.
+Furthermore, again following~\citep{abadi2016deep,mironov2019renyi}, the first divergence can be simplified for a general mixture with weights $\alpha$ and $(1-\alpha)$, our specific choice of $q_{\bs{\phi}}^{(t)}$ and $p_{\bs{\theta}}^{(t)}$, and for integer $\lambda$:

 This allows us to readily calculate all of the terms in Algorithm~\ref{alg:dprec_accountant}.